Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 To commemorate the local artist, Sophia chose a carol to recite the brilliant lyrics written by Longfellow before Christmas, even though he suffered a great loss for this.

-"Christmas Bells" records the events of 1863, when the peaceful life of the Longfellow family was unfortunately broken, even more, embarrassing than during the war.
+"Christmas Bells" records the events of 1863, when the peaceful life of the Longfellow family was unfortunately broken, even more embarrassing than during the war.

-Even after suffering great pain, Longfellow's patriotism has never diminished, and the power bursting out of his language has not been weakened.
+Even after suffering great pain, Longfellow's patriotism never diminished, and the power bursting out of his language has not been weakened.

 Jennifer Chiaverini’s passionate and sincere novel of the season reminds us why we must continue to move forward with enthusiasm even when we are facing difficulties.
 Reading "Christmas Bells" can inspire glorious joy in the pious chorus.